St. Mark's College (Vancouver)

-St. Mark's College is a theological college affiliated to the University of British Columbia.
+St. Mark's College is a Catholic theological college affiliated to the University of British Columbia.
 It was founded in 1956 by the Congregation of St. Basil for graduate studies and undergraduate studies at Corpus Christi College founded in 1999 as a liberal arts college.
 As of August 2022, Dr. Gerry Turcotte is the president of Corpus Christi College and is the principal of St. Mark's College and the community.
 The college is situated on the University Endowment Lands on West Point Grey on the UBC Campus.
 The college hosts the local parish church, St. Mark's Church.

 History

 In 1956, St Marks College was founded by the Congregation of St. Basil when it received its charter from the Parliament of British Columbia.
 The Basilian Fathers also founded the University of St. Michael's College in the University of Toronto and Assumption University in Windsor, Ontario.
 When St. Mark's was founded it was immediately affiliated with the University of British Columbia.
 Since the college was next to UBC, Corpus Christi College was formed in 1999 in the Jesuit tradition for higher education.
-Corpus Christi-St. Mark’s is on the traditional, ancestral, and unceded territory of the Musqueam People.
-The community is thankful to be able to live, work, play, and create on the traditional ancestral unceded territory of the Coast Salish peoples, including the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.

 The college hosts St. Mark's Church on its grounds where the parish uses the auditorium and chapel for services.
 The parish serves as a ministry to the community and neighbourhood the university.

 While the Basilian Fathers supported the college, Fr.
 Jim Hanrahan CSB (the longest-serving principal of the college) taught in the University of British Columbia Department of History.
 On the St. Mark's campus, the south wing is named Hanrahan Hall after him.

 In 1998, construction of St. Mark’s College was completed and hosted the local Catholic parish St Ignatius.
 The registrar of the college, Fr.
 Klosterman CSB also served as parish priest.

 In 2005, the Basilian fathers transitioned away from the college and parish.
 That year, the college appointed its first lay Principal, Dr. David Sylvester.

 On 15 October 2013, the principal of St. Mark's College, Mark Hagemoen was appointed as the bishop of the Diocese of Mackenzie-Fort Smith.
 On 16 June 2014, Dr Peter M. Meehan was appointed as the new principal of St. Mark's College and the President of Corpus Christi.
 Michael William Higgins became the interim president and principal in June 2020.
-Dr. Gerry Turcotte in August of 2022 now serves as the current principal of St. Mark's College and president of Corpus Christi College.
+Dr. Gerry Turcotte in August 2022 now serves as the current principal of St. Mark's College and president of Corpus Christi College.